The Leap from Chatbot to Agent is Just Structured Tool Use

 Ollama’s Tool Support

-Ollama supports the OpenAI tools format natively (added around late 2024).
+Ollama supports the OpenAI tools format natively (shipped in mid-2024, with the Python library’s function-as-tool ergonomics landing later that year).
 You pass tools as part of the request, and Ollama handles routing the model’s output through the tool-calling path.
 The upside: it’s familiar.
 The downside: Ollama’s implementation is thin — it relies entirely on the model’s training to follow the schema, with no constraint enforcement on the output.

 Llama 3.1+ Native Format